Jass Card Game: Mastering the Classic Swiss Pastime

 What are the basic rules and objective of Jass?

 The objective in Jass is to score the most points by winning tricks.
-You play in teams of two using a 36-card deck, focusing on strategy to Learn to Play Jass: Rules & Tips.
+You play in teams of two using a 36-card deck, focusing on strategy.

 Where can I play Jass card game online for free?